applicationsonline/librarian/README.md

   put them in another directory such as `./cookbooks-sources` and use the `:path` source.
   You should typically not need to do this.

+You can integrate your `knife.rb` with Librarian.
+Stick the following in your `knife.rb`:

+    require 'librarian/chef/integration/knife'
+    cookbook_path Librarian::Chef.install_path, "chef-repo/site-cookbooks"

+In the above, make sure *not* to include the path to your `chef-repo/cookbooks`.
+If you have additional cookbooks directories in your chef-repo that you use for `:path`-sourced cookbooks in your `Cheffile`, make sure *not* to include the paths to those additional cookbooks directories either in your chef-repo.
+Since your `chef-repo/site-cookbooks` directory is for overrides (monkey-patches) to external cookbooks, and since you should not have any `:path`-sourced cookbooks in your `Cheffile` sourced from that directory, you still need to include your `chef-repo/site-cookbooks` directory in the above list.

 License
 -------